MicrosoftDocs/WSL/WSL/troubleshooting.md

 ### Manual way to delete phantom adapters

-To find and delete Phantom PnP devices, follow the manual steps below if you see ghost adapters when running WSL in a VM.
-Microsoft is working on an automated solution that is supported and does not need manual intervention.
+*Ghost adapters*, or phantom Plug and Play (PnP) devices, refer to hardware components that appear in your system but are not physically connected.
+These “ghost” devices can cause confusion and clutter in your system settings.
+If you see ghost adapters when running WSL in a Virtual Machine (VM), follow these manual steps to find and delete these Phantom PnP devices.
+Microsoft is working on an automated solution that will not require manual intervention.
 More information will be coming soon.

-1. Open device manager
+1. Open Device Manager
 2. View > Show hidden devices

 ![Picture of device manager to manually delete phantom adapters](media/ghost_adapter_1.png)